heronsystems/adeptRL/README.md

 Train an agent on a single GPU.
 """
 from adept.scripts.local import parse_args, main
-from adept.networks import NetworkModule, NetworkRegistry, SubModule1D
+from adept.network import NetworkModule, SubModule1D
-from adept.agents import AgentModule, AgentRegistry from adept.environments import EnvModule, EnvRegistry
+from adept.agent import AgentModule from adept.env import EnvModule

 class MyAgent(AgentModule):